Mattel Has The Means To Reinvent Itself (NASDAQ:MAT)

 We believe Mattel can turn around its top-line powered by its portfolio of strong brands.
 The company was slowly achieving the turnaround in sales in Barbie and Hot Wheels when COVID-19 hit the markets.
 Analysts are expecting 2020 revenues of $4.2B, or 7% lower YoY.

 The restructuring initiatives taken as part of a new strategy by Mattel should help them offset their expected sales decline.
-First-quarter results showed an improvement YoY in gross margins by 8.2% even if they saw revenues declined by 14%.
+First-quarter results showed an improvement YoY in gross margins by 8.2% even if they saw revenues decline by 14%.

 However, their balance sheet has a lot of debt, and interest coverage is just 2.3x, not a comfortable level.
 With Mattel's strategy of exploring new adjacent markets such as film, there is also a risk of execution.
 A failure in new ventures could seriously hurt the company.
 Mattel has $250M of debt due in 2023 and $1.5B in 2025.
-There still have a decent amount of time to accelerate revenue growth.
+They still have a decent amount of time to accelerate revenue growth.
 Just by stabilizing and marginally growing its top-line, Mattel could achieve sustainable profitability due to its new cost structure.
 That would allow them to pay down debt, reducing financial risk, and restart their dividend payments.
 Both actions would be positive for their stock price.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.